 Key takeaways

-Sources: U.S. Bank Asset Management Group Research, FactSet, “Earnings Insight,” August 8, 2025.
+Sources: U.S. Bank Asset Management Group Research, FactSet, “Earnings Insight,” November 7, 2025.

 Valuation adjustments

-Elevated valuation concerns persist following two strong market performance years (+26% total return in 2023, +25% in 2024).
-An early 2025 negative investor sentiment shift led to a nearly 20% decline in the S&P 500.
-Since hitting its 2025 low point on April 8, the S&P 500 is up nearly 28%.
-The S&P 500 remains near all-time highs, delivering a 9.2% year-to-date total return.
-2
+Two strong market performance years (+26% total return in 2023, +25% in 2024) have driven investors' valuation concerns.
+Earlier in 2025, negative tariff sentiment triggered a nearly 20% drop in the S&P 500, but the index has rebounded more than 37% from its April 8 lows.
+The S&P 500 remains near all-time highs, delivering a 17.8% year-to-date total return.2

 Broader sector leadership

-Sources: U.S. Bank Asset Management Group Research, S&P Dow Jones Indices, August 11, 2025.
+Sources: U.S. Bank Asset Management Group Research, S&P Dow Jones Indices, November 12, 2025.

 Assessing corporate earnings expectations

-Sources: U.S. Bank Asset Management Group Research, FactSet, “Earnings Insight,” August 8, 2025.
+Sources: U.S. Bank Asset Management Group Research, Bloomberg; January 1, 2022-October 31, 2025.

 Earnings and stock valuations

-The price to earnings or P/E ratio measures broad market valuation and is also applied to individual stocks.
+The price to earnings or P/E ratio measures broad market valuation and is also can apply to individual stocks.
 It is the ratio of a stock’s current price compared to the company’s historical or anticipated earnings.
 For example, a stock trading at $30 per share with annual earnings of $2 per share has a P/E ratio of 15.

 The underlying economic environment